 2. Eliminates Bad Breath

 Bad breath can be really problematic.
 It may make you self-conscious, lower your confidence, and ruin social engagements for you because you’re radiating a nasty stink every time you open your mouth.3 Scraping your tongue regularly alongside brushing your teeth can do wonders for your bad breath.
-It eliminates the accumulated germs and bacteria on your tongue contributing
+It eliminates the accumulated germs and bacteria on your tongue contributing to the stink, helping you regain your confidence.4

 3. Makes Eating Enjoyable